edkashinsky/reaper-reableton-scripts/README.md

 #### ek_Select items on track with color of item under mouse position

 This script selects items with the same color and on same track of item under mouse position

-#### ek_Separated actions for Media item in Mouse modifiers

-This script gives opportunity to attach 2 different actions on Media item context in Mouse modifiers - when we click on header of media item and part between header and middle of it.
-For installation open "Mouse Modifiers" preferences, find "Media item" context and select this script in any section.
-Also you can copy this script and use it in different hotkey-sections and actions.
-Script works in workflows depends on option "Draw labels above the item when media item height is more than":
-- If option enabled, header label is positioned above the item and "header part" calculates as 1/4 of the upper part of the item
-- If option disabled, header label is positioned on item and header part calculates as header label height

 #### ek_Smart split items by mouse cursor